DoctorLogicProduct/dltest/_posts/2019-01-03-forestrytest.md

 - social reputation
 quote: ''
 post_highlight: ''
-post_author: Matthew Sparks
+post_author: Andre Riley
-post_intro: bob intro
+post_intro: This is a test post from forestry interface.

 ---
 This is a test using the forestry CMS bob